Bahster1/Baht/README.md

 ## Additional Information

-* If on OSX, be sure to run the "Install Certificates.command" file that came bundled with your python installation before running this bot.
+* If on MacOS, be sure to run the "Install Certificates.command" file that came bundled with your python installation before running this bot.
 * Create a "bot.py" file in the "Utils" package and copy/paste the following code:
 ```python
 from enum import Enum